DefinitelyTyped/DefinitelyTyped/types/gapi.client.servicemanagement/readme.md

 await gapi.client.services.get({ serviceName: "serviceName",  });

 /*
+Gets a service configuration (version) for a managed service.
+*/
+await gapi.client.services.getConfig({ serviceName: "serviceName",  });

+/*
+Gets the access control policy for a resource.
+Returns an empty policy if the resource exists and does not have a policy set.
+*/
+await gapi.client.services.getIamPolicy({ resource: "resource",  });

+/*
+Lists managed services.

+Returns all public services.
+For authenticated users, also returns all services the calling user has "servicemanagement.services.get" permission for.

+**BETA:** If the caller specifies the `consumer_id`, it returns only the services enabled on the consumer.
+The `consumer_id` must have the format of "project:{PROJECT-ID}".
+*/
+await gapi.client.services.list({  });

+/*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+*/
+await gapi.client.services.setIamPolicy({ resource: "resource",  });

+/*
 Returns permissions that a caller has on the specified resource.
 If the resource does not exist, this will return an empty set of permissions, not a NOT_FOUND error.